 Tim Macejak (Treasurer) has been involved in Zen practice for almost 30 years.
 During college he practiced at the Iowa City Zen Center, a teacher-less sangha led by a group of experienced practitioners.
 He then spent 14 years with an at-home practice.
 In 2001 he began practicing with Zuiko Redding of the Cedar Rapids Zen Center, where he also served as president for 8 years.
 He is the author of the book Zen Unleashed: Everyday Buddhist Wisdom from Man’s Best Friend, released in 2013.

 Myo-On Susan Hagler began practicing at Minnesota Zen Center late in 1980.
 She was fortunate to be able to participate in two of the early practice periods at Hokyoji in 1983 and 1984 with Katagiri roshi and many dear Zen friends.
 She is the mother of three young adults who, along with her husband Duane, began coming to Hokyoji for annual community weekends in 1987.
 Myo On was ordained as a priest in 2003 and in 2010 she became Dokai’s student.
-Myo On commutes between her homes in Minneapolis and New Albin, coming to Hokyoji regularly to help tend the garden, lend a hand with whatever needs doing and to participate in formal practice.
+Myo On commutes between her homes in Minneapolis and New Albin Iowa, coming to Hokyoji regularly to help tend the garden, lend a hand with whatever needs doing and to participate in formal practice.

-Ekyo Susan Nelson lives in Minneapolis and is a senior teacher at Minnesota Zen Center (MZMC).
+Ekyo Susan Nelson lives in Minneapolis and is a senior teacher at the Minnesota Zen Meditation Center (MZMC).
 She is a part time resident and founding board member of Hokyoji Zen Practice Community.
 A lay student of Dainin Katagiri from the late 70’s to 1990, she was ordained by Zentetsu Tim Burkett in 2003 and has served MZMC and Hokyoji in a variety of roles for more than 25 years.
 She is part of MZMC’s leadership group of priests, manages the Dharma Family Sunday program there and is a chaplain in LaCrosse, WI.
 She is interested in creating opportunities for people at all ages and stages of the life-cycle to participate in the dharma.

 Hokyoji Zen Practice Community is governed by its board of directors, as described in its articles of incorporation.
 Its bylaws further define the role and scope of the directors.
 In general, it is the responsibility of the board to define the organization’s mission and to provide overall leadership and strategic direction.
 It actively sets policy and ensures that adequate resources are available to carry out the mission; annually it evaluates its own effectiveness as a governing body and the effectiveness of the organization as a whole in meeting its goals